SSoelvsten/adiar/docs/README.md

 # Documentation
-We provide a LaTeX_ document acting as a Blue Paper for documentation.
+We provide a The documentation in two ways: A _LaTeX_ document acting as a Blue Paper and a collection of _Markdown_ files to be used with GitHub pages and as a documentation, and API Reference.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**